 A heavy duty Thorton Mackinaw now feels appropriately hefty, while a lightweight Mizutani Shion feels nimble and eager to turn.
 Speed sensitive steering ensures that cars are stable on long highway sprints but remain responsive in tight city corners, a change that dramatically improves control, especially for keyboard and mouse players.

-Welcome to the Warzone: Vehicle Combat and Car Chases
+Vehicle Combat and Car Chases

 Perhaps the most game-changing addition is the robust vehicle combat system.
 Night City is no longer a place you simply drive through; it’s a place you fight through.
 V can now fire pistols and SMGs from behind the wheel, slash at rival bikers with katanas, and even utilize powerful mounted weaponry on specific vehicles.
 This system is deeply integrated with your character build.